 The dissertation must contain the following parts in sequence: blank page; abstract (not to exceed two pages); title page; blank page; approval sheet; table of contents; introductory chapter; the body or text of the paper consisting of two or more chapters; concluding or summary chapter; bibliography; and blank page.
-The parts mentioned in sections A.2.1.7-A.2.1.11 A Manual for Writers of Research Papers, Theses, and Dissertations, 9th ed. may be included (all after the table of contents and before the introductory chapter); and appendix or appendixes (between the concluding chapter and the bibliography).
+The parts mentioned in sections A.2.1.7-A.2.1.11 of A Manual for Writers of Research Papers, Theses, and Dissertations, Ninth Edition may be included (all after the table of contents and before the introductory chapter); and appendix or appendixes (between the concluding chapter and the bibliography).

 The student is encouraged to work carefully with the advisor and major department at each stage in the preparation of the dissertation.
+This means the a the advisor must approve and correct the dissertation chpater by chapter throughout the writing process.

-Both a hard copy and an electronic copy of the dissertation must be presented to the Doctor of Philosophy office to forward to the student's advisor no later than July 15 for December graduation or January 4 for May graduation.
+Both a hard copy and an electronic copy of the dissertation must be presented to the Doctor of Philosophy office to orward to the student's advisor no later than July 15 for December graduation or January 4 for May graduation.
 The student must submit the dissertation through the doctoral office for distribution to the advisor.
 The advisor will read and evaluate the dissertation with regard to content and form prior to forwarding it with his approval to the doctoral office for routing to the major department.